 I have deliberately used “and” in the title to avoid “Umbraco vs DotnetNuke”.
 This is not technical comparison between the two nor overview of either one of those CMSes.
 It’s simply a short story why we started using Umbraco, in parallel to DNN, after many years of DNN development.
 Being of technical background but economics and management education, I like to think I can serve as a bridge between those two worlds.
-Most of my working time I organize and manage people within company, but development is my passion which I don’t let go.
+Most of my working time I organise and manage people within company, but development is my passion which I don’t let go.
 So, this is a view from my perspective.

 DotNetNuke was a great .NET based open source CMS.
 We started using it for our clients with version 2.
 Quickly we started building powerful websites in no time.
 Clients loved WYSWYG approach to editing content.
 This love lasted for years, and still is.
 We have built huge portals in DNN, running on dedicated servers and also miniature portals on shared DNN hosts and shared hosting.

 Umbraco?
 Umbraco was love at first sight.
 I installed version 2 and after initial confusion (which required certain mind shift to completely different concept), I was blown away by flexibility of this CMS.
 First thing that I loved are document types and datatypes, where you could easily “describe” content types like you add columns to a table.
 Text here, image upload there, rich text editor here… and you have a document type used to describe content of your site.
 It reminded me of Xmod module for DotNetNuke.
 Back office to edit that document type is ready auto-magically.
 Fields can be referenced in templates easily and everything is editable in back office (templates, macros, content).

 Since .NET development is not my thing for some years now, ability to do macros and some dynamic parts in XSLT was also amazing.
 Tweak navigation, display last 10 news on homepage, display cheapest product,… all easily done with few lines of XSLT (later Razor script).